starknet-io/starknet-docs/README.md

 ## 📖 About

-Welcome to the Starknet Docs repository, the official documentation hub for Starknet!
+Welcome to the Starknet Docs repository!

-The Starknet Docs provides comprehensive guides, references, and resources for all developers, validators, and users of Starknet.
+The Starknet Docs is the official documentation hub for Starknet, providing comprehensive guides, references, and resources for all developers, validators, and users of Starknet.

 ---